holoviz/panel/doc/explanation/develop_seamlessly.md

-# Develop seamlessly Across Environments
+# Develop Seamlessly Across Environments

 We believe you and your team develop in a wide range of development environments.
 For example in a notebook for data exploration, model training, research or study.
 For example in an editor for other use cases.
 That means you and your team will be utilizing a combination of development environments like Jupyter Notebook, Jupyter Lab, Jupyter Hub, Binder, Google Colab, Spyder, VS Code, PyCharm etc..